projectara/greybus-spec/source/device_class/camera.rst

 Greybus Camera Management Configure Streams Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Greybus Camera Management Configure Streams Operation is used to prepare the Camera Bundle for image transmission.
-When called with a non-zero number of streams the Operation configures the Camera Module for capture with a list of stream parameters.
+When applied to a non-zero number of streams the Operation configures the Camera Module for capture with a list of stream parameters.
-The Request is only valid in the UNCONFIGURED state, the Camera Bundle shall reply with an empty payload and set the status to GB_OP_INVALID_STATE in all other states.
+A non-zero streams Request is only valid in the UNCONFIGURED state, the Camera Bundle shall reply with an empty payload and set the status to GB_OP_INVALID_STATE in all other states.

-Up to four streams are supported.
-A Request with a number of streams higher than four shall be answered by an error Response with the status set to GB_OP_INVALID.

-If the requested streams configuration is supported by the Camera Module it shall copy the configuration in its Response and additionally set the virtual_channel, data_types and max_size for each stream.
+When instead applied to zero streams, the Operation removes the existing stream configuration, and moves back the Camera Bundle to the UNCONFIGURED state.

-As a result the Camera Bundle moves to the CONFIGURED state and shall be ready to process Capture Requests with as little delay as possible.
+If the requested streams configuration is supported the Camera Bundle moves to the CONFIGURED state and shall be ready to process Capture Requests with as little delay as possible.
 In particular any time-consuming procedure which implements Module's specific power management shall be performed when moving to the CONFIGURED state.
 Camera Modules shall not be kept in the CONFIGURED state unnecessarily.

-In order to support negotiation of the stream configuration, the Module may modify the requested configuration to match its capabilities.
-This includes lowering the number of requested streams and modifying the width, height and format of each stream.
-The Module shall, in that case, reply to the Configure Streams Request with the configuration it can support according to the Request and set the ADJUSTED bit in the Response flags field.
-As a result the Camera Bundle shall stay in the UNCONFIGURED state without modifying the device state.

-..
-TODO: pinchartl: "best configuration" needs to be defined.

 Streams shall be transmitted over CSI-2 using the reported Virtual Channels and Data Types.